 Whether you use something homemade or store-bought, the point is to make sure you don’t end up with…

 3. Not Cleansing Your Scalp

-This really used to annoy me (because, as a stylist, I’ve had to deal with weave and braid take-downs that revealed scalps full of cake-on dandruff and product buildup!!)
-BUT… I later realized that some just honestly don’t realize that you can actually cleanse your scalp while wearing these styles.
+As a stylist, I’ve had to deal with weave and braid take-downs that revealed scalps full of cake-on dandruff and product buildup… EW!
+I later realized that some just honestly don’t realize that you can actually cleanse your scalp while wearing these styles.

-One simple technique, which I use often, is to dilute the shampoo in an applicator bottle with some water (I would do about 2-3 ounces of shampoo, 5-6 ounces of water) and use the nozzle to easily apply the shampoo directly on the scalp within the parts.
+One simple technique, which I use often, is to dilute the shampoo in an applicator bottle with some water (I would do about 2-3 ounces of shampoo, 5-6 ounces of water) and use the nozzle to easily apply the shampoo directly on the scalp.
 Diluting the shampoo is totally optional.
 Massage and rinse out thoroughly by allowing the water to hit the scalp directly.